 Cornelius had ended up taking a dip in the hot springs that littered the area, which should help recover the mana disruption from my attack.
 I walked over there to check on him, who was sprawled in a shallow pool of warm water with half of his body hanging out.

 “Geh, better get him a change of clothes or something,” I noted, as his back, which was sticking out of the water, was completely bare.
 His armor and clothing had essentially turned into a scattered mess of metal and threads.

-I stared for a moment at the smooth white back and messy crop of blue hair that was Cornelius, as he was face down unconscious.
-Sighing as I bent down to turn him over, it seemed like it would be a pain to dress and carry the naked man all the way back to town.
+I stared for a moment at the smooth, white skin and messy crop of blue hair that was Cornelius, face down unconscious.
+Sighing as I bent down to turn him over, it seemed like it would be a pain to carry the naked man all the way back to town without dressing him.